BRYAN R. SMITH/Getty Images

-Plan fees can run as high as 4 percent, but "an acceptable level is around 1.5 percent for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors in Scottsdale, Ariz.
+Plan fees can run as high as 4 percent, but "an acceptable level is around 1.5 percent for everything," says Craig Morningstar, chief operating officer at Dynamic Wealth Advisors.
 That includes the mutual fund fee known as the expense ratio.

-If plan fees are unreasonably high, participants should also ask if the plan is working with a professional plan fiduciary -- a named fiduciary can save a plan enough money to more than make up for their expense.
+If plan fees are unreasonably high, participants should also ask if the plan is working with a professional plan fiduciary.
+A professional fiduciary can save a plan enough money to more than make up for their expense.

 Workers can most easily control mutual fund costs by making smart investment choices.
 Since high fees can negate any outperformance above benchmarks, low-cost index funds are generally the best bet.